J. E. Goodson: Music career

 After being excommunicated from the Latter Day Saint church, Goodson decided to return to his work as a musician.
 In late 1839, Goodson travelled down the Missouri River to St. Louis for a New Year's Eve performance at the grand opening of a new hall at 2nd and Market Street.
 For the performance, Goodson played "Mozart's La Clemenza di Tito".
 Upon returning to Far West in early 1840, Goodson and the family moved to Rockport, Missouri.
 Goodson and Margaret had four children; Mary Hope (b.
 1838), John Edward (b.
 1840 d.
 1852), Frank Faith (b.
 1842 d.
 1852), and Lillie(b. unknown).
 Goodson continued to pursue musical education and performing as a career in St. Louis while maintaining a residence in Rockport, becoming Professor of Music at Kemper University in St. Louis.
 During these years, he and his family travelled the Missouri River a great deal by steamboat.
-In 1846, Margaret drowned in the Missouri River when the steamboat Radnor sank near Boonville, Missouri.
-The boat would never be recovered, becoming one of the great tragedies in Goodson's life.
+In 1846, Margaret drowned in the Missouri River when the steamboat Radnor sank near Boonville, Missouri, becoming one of the great tragedies in Goodson's life.
+The boat would never be recovered.

 On July 10, 1846, Goodson married his widow's sister, Elizabeth Dawson, and subsequently moved to Cincinnati, Ohio, where he would continue teaching music.
 It was in 1850 that he first met Ralph Waldo Emerson while he was on a tour in Cincinnati.
 Emerson wrote of their encounter in his journal.
 Emerson persuaded Goodson to follow him to Massachusetts, and introduced him to the Boston Athenæum in late July, 1850.
 Emerson also mentioned Goodson along with Alcott and Hawthorne in notes about forming a "Boston Club".
 On December 21, 1850, his first performance in Boston, Goodson played two organ fugues by J. S. Bach, one in F sharp minor and one in E major.
-On August 15, 1851, Goodson was appointed conductor of the Handel and Haydn Society in Boston, a capacity he served for a short time.
+On August 15, 1851, Goodson was appointed conductor of the Handel and Haydn Society in Boston, a capacity he served in for a short time.
 At the concert of January 24, 1852, Goodson played a prelude and five part fugue in C sharp minor by Bach, probably upon the piano, though the instrument is not stated.
 He was described by John S. Dwight in his book History of the Handel and Haydn Society as "an accomplished musician and organist.
 A thinking man, too, with mind much occupied in philosophical and social questions.
 We have an impression that he stayed not longer than a year or two in Boston and then sought his fortune in the West."
-John would remain the conductor of the Handel and Haydn for one year and then leave with his family to settle in Missouri for good, leaving around the time that both of his sons died of smallpox.
+John would remain the conductor of the Handel and Haydn Society for one year and then leave with his family to settle in Missouri for good, leaving around the time that both of his sons died of smallpox.